atomictag/incremental-bars/README.md

     hoistedStatics           : {},                // OPTIONAL (undefined).
 An object that will hold hoisted static string references (falsy value to disable) generateKeysForStaticEl  : false,             // OPTIONAL (false).
 Whether keys should be auto-generated for elements with only static properties (not recommended) generateKeysForAllEl     : true,              // OPTIONAL (true).
 Whether keys should be auto-generated for ALL elements (recommended, takes precedence over generateKeysForStaticEl) skipBlockAttributeMarker : 'data-partial-id', // OPTIONAL (data-partial-id).
-The attribute marker for elements that need to generate a 'skip' instruction (falsy to disable) emptySkipBlocks          : true,              // OPTIONAL (true).
+The attribute marker for elements that need to generate a 'skip' instruction.
+Can be a string or an array of strings. (falsy to disable) emptySkipBlocks          : true,              // OPTIONAL (true).
 Whether instructions within skip blocks should be ignored / not be generated safeMergeSelfClosing     : true,              // OPTIONAL (true).
 Whether it is safe to merge open / close on ALL tags (true because this is safe with idom backends)
 }